tidymodels/probably/README.md

 probably contains tools to facilitate activities such as:

 - Conversion of probabilities to discrete class predictions.

 - Investigating and estimating optimal probability thresholds.

+- Calibration assessments and remediation for classification and regression models.

 - Inclusion of *equivocal zones* where the probabilities are too uncertain to report a prediction.

 ## Installation